 Photo Vol 3, #6 (June/54)

-The only appearance I could find in Photo was this issue (I looked in about 20 issues).
-Marilyn has the inside front cover and 5 pages inside under an article titled "Hollywood's Perfect Pin-Up".
+I could only find two appearances in Photo (I looked in about 20 issues).
+Here, Marilyn has the inside front cover and 5 pages inside under an article titled "Hollywood's Perfect Pin-Up".
 Photo and the new, previously seen Brief, were now exactly the same type of magazine, girly pin-up.

 Picture Life Vol 2, #4 (Aug/55)